 How To Become a Travel Nurse in Washington With Trusted Nurse Staffing in 3 Simple Steps

-Once you’ve found your dream travel nurse job in Washington state, just sign your contract and you’re ready to go.
+Once you’ve found your dream travel nurse job in Washington state, it’s time to sign your contract and get on your way.

 Why Should You Consider Becoming a Travel Nurse in Washington?

 Many Washington natives consider their area the most beautiful place in the Pacific Northwest, and as the home of Mount Rainier — which can be seen in over half the state — it’s hard for us to disagree.

 If you’re big on preserving the environment, you’ll be happy to reside in Washington.
 Ranked as one of the top three greenest states in the nation, you can relax and breathe in some of the freshest air in the country while in Washington.